project-n-oss/sidekick/integrations/databricks/README.md

 ## Configuration

-In order for sidekick to work with you clusters, you need define the `GRANICA_CUSTOM_DOMAIN` environment variable and edit spark s3 hadoop plugin to point bucket endpoints to sidekick.
+In order for sidekick to work with you clusters, you need define the `GRANICA_CUSTOM_DOMAIN`, `GRANICA_CLOUD_PLATFORM` environment variables and edit spark s3 hadoop plugin to point bucket endpoints to sidekick.

 These can be configured in two ways: